Patient Info & Forms

 Please complete to authorize healthcare services for a minor child.

-UB Acupuncture Patient Consent Form
+UB Acupuncture Patient Consent

 Please complete if you are visiting the UB Acupuncture Clinic.

-Fones Dental Hygiene Clinic Health History Form
+Fones Dental Hygiene Clinic Health

 Please complete if you are visiting the Fones Dental Hygiene Clinic.

 As a patient, you have certain rights.
 Some rights are guaranteed by federal law such as the right to obtain a copy of your medical records and the right to keep them private.
+(See UB Clinic’s Notice of Privacy Practices)

-At UB Clinics, we seek to provide quality care that is fair, responsive and accountable to the needs of each patient and family.
+We seek to provide quality care that is fair, responsive and accountable to the needs of each patient and family.
 In order to effectively accomplish this goal, we must work as a team to ensure that each patient is treated with respect and as an equal partner in care.
 You can help us make your healthcare experience safe by being an active and informed partner with your healthcare team.

 As our patient, we want to make sure you understand your rights and responsibilities.You have the right to:

-- considerate and respectful care.
+- Considerate, confidential and respectful care.

-- consent to or decline to participate in proposed research studies or human experimentation affecting care and treatment or requiring direct patient involvement, and to have those studies fully explained prior to consent.
+- Consent to or decline to participate in proposed research studies or human experimentation affecting care and treatment or requiring direct patient involvement, and to have those studies fully explained prior to consent.

 In response to growing concerns about keeping health information private, the United States Congress adopted the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
 This privacy rule creates national standards to protect individuals’ personal health information.